 GE Performance Evaluation.
 Faculty who are supervising GEs are encouraged, though not required, to comment on the teaching assistant's strengths, weaknesses, and reliability.
-The instructor will sign the evaluation and give it to the Graduate Coordinator, who will share it with the GE and place it in his, her, or their academic file.
+The instructor will sign the evaluation and give it to the Graduate Coordinator, who will share it with the GE and place it in their academic file.
 The GE may request an appointment with the faculty member providing the evaluation to discuss it.

 ASSIGNMENTS.
 Technically, all GE teaching and grading assignments are made by the Department Head in consultation with the Director of Graduate Studies.
-In practice, however, the department encourages input from the GEs through the History Guild.
+In practice, however, graduate students themselves make the assignments through the History Guild, with input from the Director of Graduate Studies.

-GE assignment recommendations shall be made on the basis of the following factors:
+GE assignment recommendations shall be made primarily on the basis of the following factors: